harshnisar/ml-india/_posts/2017-01-15-ml-india-gurgaon-chapter-seventh-meetup.md

 ---
 layout: post
 title: "ML-India: Gurgaon chapter | Seventh Meetup"
-excerpt: "ML-India is pleased to inform that the sixth machine learning meetup in its Gurgaon chapter was held on 18th December 2016.
-The members discussed about the learnings and the doubts that they had from Week 2 of CS231, a computer vision and deep learning course offered by Stanford.
+excerpt: "ML-India is pleased to inform that the seventh machine learning meetup in its Gurgaon chapter was held on 15th January 2017.
+The members discussed the traditional methods for vectorization and the motivation of word vector representations and the central concept of word2vec and their implementation via convolutional neural networks.
 "
 tags: [india, machine learning, data science, gurgaon chapter, ML-India, meetup]